-This approximation amounts to the following: up to the order $N$, the Chapman-Enskog procedure (\ref{procedure101}) is taken exactly (equation (\ref{regprocedure101a})), while in the computations of the higher orders (equation (\ref{regprocedure101b})) we restrict the set of the Chapman-Enskog operators (\ref{operators101}) only to the order $N$.
-Thus, the Chapman-Enskog coefficients $\sigma^{(n)}$ of the order higher than $N$ are taken into account only "partially".
-As $N$ tends to infinity, the recurrence procedure (\ref{regprocedure101a}) and (\ref{regprocedure101b}) tends formally to the exact Chapman-Enskog procedure (\ref{procedure101}).
-We will further refer to the equations (\ref{regprocedure101a}) and (\ref{regprocedure101b}) as to the {\it regularization} of the $N-th$ order.
+This approximation amounts to the following: up to order $N$, the Chapman--Enskog procedure (\ref{procedure101}) is taken exactly (equation (\ref{regprocedure101a})), while in the computation of higher orders (equation (\ref{regprocedure101b})) we restrict the set of the Chapman--Enskog operators (\ref{operators101}) only up to order $N$.
+Thus, the Chapman--Enskog coefficients $\sigma^{(n)}$ of order higher than $N$ are taken into account only ``partially".
+As $N$ tends to infinity, the recurrence procedure (\ref{regprocedure101a}) and (\ref{regprocedure101b}) tends formally to the exact Chapman--Enskog procedure (\ref{procedure101}).
+We shall further refer to (\ref{regprocedure101a}) and (\ref{regprocedure101b}) as the {\it regularization} of the $N-th$ order.
 In particular, taking $N=1$, we come to the regularization of the Burnett approximation, taking $N=2$ we come to the regularization of the super-Burnett approximation, etc.

-It can be demonstrated that the approximate procedure just described does not alter the structure of the functions $\sigma^{(2n)}$ and $\sigma^{(2n+1)}$ (\ref{structure101}), while the recurrence equations for the coefficients $a_n $ and $b_n $ (\ref{structure101}) will differ from the exact result of the full Chapman-Enskog procedure (\ref{recurrent101}).
-The advantage of the regularization procedure (\ref{regprocedure101a}) and (\ref{regprocedure101b}) above the exact Chapman-Enskog recurrence procedure (\ref{procedure101}) is that the resulting equations for the coefficients $a_n $ and $b_n $ are always linear, as they appear from the equations (\ref{regprocedure101a}) and (\ref{regprocedure101b}).
+It can be demonstrated that the approximate procedure just described does not alter the structure of the functions $\sigma^{(2n)}$ and $\sigma^{(2n+1)}$ (\ref{structure101}), while the recurrence equations for the coefficients $a_n $ and $b_n $ (\ref{structure101}) will differ from the exact result of the full Chapman--Enskog procedure (\ref{recurrent101}).
+The advantage of the regularization procedure (\ref{regprocedure101a}) and (\ref{regprocedure101b}) over the exact Chapman--Enskog recurrence procedure (\ref{procedure101}) is that the resulting equations for the coefficients $a_n $ and $b_n $ are always linear, as they result from (\ref{regprocedure101a}) and (\ref{regprocedure101b}).
 This feature enables one to sum up the corresponding series exactly, even if the originating nonlinear procedure leads to a too difficult analysis.
-The number $N$ can be called the "depth" of the approximation: the greater is $N$ the more low-order terms of the Chapman-Enskog expansion are taken into account exactly due to the equations (\ref{regprocedure101a}).
+The number $N$ can be called the ``depth" of the approximation: the large $N$ is, the more low-order terms of the Chapman--Enskog expansion are taken into account exactly due to (\ref{regprocedure101a}).

-For the first example, let us take $N=1$ in the equations (\ref{regprocedure101a}) and (\ref{regprocedure101b}).
-The regularization of the Burnett approximation in accord with these equations reads:
+For the first example, let us take $N=1$ in (\ref{regprocedure101a}) and (\ref{regprocedure101b}).
+The regularization of the Burnett approximation then reads:

 where $n\ge1$, and $\sigma^{(0)}=-(4/3)\partial_x u$.
 Turning to the Fourier variables, we derive: